 B.S.
 Athletic Training, Indiana Wesleyan University; M.S.
 Athletic Training, Ohio University, Athens, Ohio

-Christina Church joined the Grace College faculty in 2015 as the director of exercise science.
+Christina Walters joined the Grace College faculty in 2015 as the director of exercise science.
 She spent the previous seven years working as a certified athletic trainer, four of which were at Grace College.
-Church is passionate about exercise science due to her love for athletics and the human body.
+Walters is passionate about exercise science due to her love for athletics and the human body.
 She played collegiate softball at IWU, earning an NAIA Honorable Mention All-American Award.
 She was also a two-time NAIA All-American Scholar Athlete and two-time NCCAA All-American Award.
 Her interests in kinesiology and biomechanics led to higher education with a desire to help others learn and discover movement.
 She currently lives in Warsaw and enjoys kayaking and water sports.

 B.S. in Physical Education, Grace College; M.A. in Physical Education, Kent State University; Ed.D. in Sport Sociology, The University of Alabama